Project requirements are a key aspect in order to complete the project on time and without exceeding budget limits.

 As stated by the Project Management Institute

-There are no two identical projects: each project has its own set of requirements and it is a project manager’s responsability to identify them correctly.
+There are no two identical projects: each project has its own set of requirements and it is a project manager’s responsibility to identify them correctly.

 What are the project requirements?